 Want to spend more than 4 days in Iceland?
 Read my 10-day Ring Road itinerary to see more of what this amazing country has to offer.

-2 replies on “Ultimate Iceland 4-day Summer Itinerary on a Budget”
+2 replies on “4-Day Iceland Summer Itinerary on a Budget: Hot Springs, Waterfalls, and Reykjavik”

 so many awesome memories, loveeed the recap and looking back at the trip through your travel-addict, photography-fanatic lens (pun intended). great guide/recommendations ! and esp pictures !